Welsh Italians: Migration history

 Italian immigrants to Wales, mainly originating from the Apennine Mountains and in particular the town of Bardi, established a network of cafés, ice cream parlours and fish and chip shops in Wales from the 1890s onwards.
 In the Rhondda Valley the cafés became known as "Bracchis" after an early café owner.
-The number of Italian cafés in Wales was more than 300 before World War Two.
-11 of these are still run by the same families.
+The number of Italian cafés in Wales was more than 300 before World War II.
+Eleven of these are still run by the same families.
 The brothers Frank and Aldo Berni, who started in business in Merthyr Tydfil, went on to found the Berni Inn chain.
 Ystrad Mynach has seen many Italian cafes over the years, owned by families such as Lusardi, Massari, Bracchi and Sidoli.
 The last Italian cafe in the town, John's Cafe, was owned by the Sidoli family and closed in 2017 after over 50 years of trading.

 During the Second World War, Welsh Italians without British citizenship were declared enemy aliens and a number were interned on the Isle of Man or in Canada.
 53 Welsh Italians lost their lives in the sinking of the passenger ship in 1940.
 A memorial was placed in Cardiff Metropolitan Cathedral in 2010 to commemorate the tragedy.
 A memorial chapel is in the cemetery in Bardi.

 In 1911 there were 20,389 Italians in Wales.
 As of 2012 is estimated now that there are 40,000 people of Italian origin living in Wales.